sarahrossy/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

 The front-end of this single-page web app was built with HTML, CSS, JS, jQuery and AJAX front-end.
 The back-end uses Node, Express and MongoDB.
+Responsive design for both mobile/tablet and desktop.
+Happy tweeting!

 ## Getting Started